 There is no capital gains tax in Singapore, and for companies recently registered in Singapore, there are additional benefits in the form of exemption from first income tax.

 Tax system in Singapore in 2020

 The main tax authority of the jurisdiction is IRAS, which has existed for over half a century.
 It successfully oversees all matters related to the payment of taxes and duties in the country and monitors innovations in world politics and economics, trying to maintain the attractiveness of Singapore for investors and foreign entrepreneurs.

 IRAS provides companies registered in Singapore with documents confirming their tax residency and monitoring compliance with applicable laws.
 However, it does not work directly with company representatives and is advised by the Inland Revenue Authority of Singapore.

-When cooperating with the tax authorities of Singapore, entrepreneurs may need the help of experts in this field.
-IT-OFFSHORE specialists will be glad to provide extended advice on taxation issues or take on the troubles associated with paperwork and the formation and timely submission of reports.
+When cooperating with the tax authorities of Singapore, entrepreneurs may need the help of experts in the field.
+IT-OFFSHORE specialists will kindly provide extended advice on taxation issues or take on the troubles associated with paperwork, the formation and timely submission of reports.

-Final financial and tax reporting of companies registered in Singapore is submitted to the IRAS annually not later than November 30, the deadlines for submission of declarations for certain types of taxes are set individually.
+Final financial and tax reports of companies registered in Singapore are submitted to the IRAS annually not later than November 30.
+The deadlines for submission of declarations for certain types of taxes are set individually.
 The report can be submitted to the IRAS by post, fax or online on a special portal myTaxPortal.